ksator/openconfig-demo-with-juniper-devices/README.md

 # About this project:
-Openconfig demo with Juniper routers
+Openconfig with Juniper routers.
+We built for a demo some automation content for EBGP using Openconfig on Juniper devices (configuration and audit).

 ## Openconfig repository
 The repository for publishing OpenConfig models is https://github.com/openconfig/public